chiggachiggayeah/weatherman/weatherman.md

 "Your inheritance."

 "What?" the three asked simultaneously.
-Naram flipped through the pages cautiously, since it was collapsing and crumbling like a medieval manuscript of haggard velum.
+Naram flipped through the pages cautiously, since it was collapsing and crumbling like a medieval manuscript on haggard velum.
 About a third of the pages were singed at the corners or nearly charred all the way through, beyond the point of decipherability.
 Every now and again he'd flit passed an image of lab-coated scientists with horn-rimmed glasses, either deliberating or transfixedly observing something that had been burned off.
+In a few the image was overexposed and overwhelmed by some eyeball-shriveling light source, and the scientists looked on through obsidian goggles.

-"It's all in there.
-But for the past few years you've been helping build what's in the box.
+"It's all in there" said Idris.
+"But for the past few years you've been helping build what's in the box.
 The history of which is all detailed in that book."

 "Wait.
 I'm confused. *What's* in the box?" asked DQ.